 Traveler Guitar Travelcaster Deluxe – Our Top Pick

-The Traveler Guitar Travelcaster Deluxe is a striking guitar with an instantly recognizable silhouette.
-It is clearly inspired by the Stratocaster, yet the entire body fits inside the area of the pickguard.
-This guitar is 100% full scale and is equipped with a fast, 1 piece, bolt on maple neck.
-Tuners are precise and offer superb stability – they are laid out 3×3 and are mounted on the headstock, so transition from a full size guitar should be straight forward.
+The Traveler Guitar Travelcaster Deluxe was a striking guitar with an instantly recognizable silhouette.
+It was clearly inspired by the Stratocaster, yet the entire body fit inside the area of the pickguard.
+This guitar was 100% full scale and is equipped with a fast, 1 piece, bolt-on maple neck.
+Tuners were precise and offered superb stability – they were laid out 3×3 and are mounted on the headstock, so the transition from a full-size guitar should be straightforward for anyone picking this up.

-It’s lightweight and comfortable, weighing in at around 5lb, which is about 35% lighter than a full size.
-The body is poplar, a traditional electric guitar tone wood, prized for low weight and rich tones.
+It was lightweight and comfortable, weighing in at around 5lb, which is about 35% lighter than a full size.
+The body was poplar, a traditional electric guitar tone wood, prized for low weight and rich tones.
 Also contributing to the excellent tone is the bone nut.
-If you’re concerned about tonal issues due to the reduced mass, you needn’t be – the sturdy construction keeps things tight, and it’s fitted with a big trem block for increased sustain.
+If you’re concerned about tonal issues due to the reduced mass, you needn’t be – the sturdy construction kept things tight, and it was fitted with a big trem block for increased sustain.

-The pickups are laid out in traditional Stratocaster style SSS layout, with a 5 way selector switch.
-They offer excellent clarity and the bell like tones that this layout is famous for.
-Even though it’s 14% shorter than a full size Strat, it’s still equipped with a fully functional vintage style tremolo system for maximum expression, and an adjustable 2 point fulcrum bridge.
-Action out of the box is excellent, but in case the standard setup doesn’t suit you, it does have standard Strat style adjustable saddles.
+The pickups were laid out in a traditional Stratocaster style SSS layout, with a 5-way selector switch.
+They offered excellent clarity and the bell-like tones that this layout is famous for.
+Even though it was 14% shorter than a full-size Strat, it was still equipped with a fully functional vintage-style tremolo system for maximum expression and an adjustable 2-point fulcrum bridge.
+Action out of the box was excellent, but in case the standard setup doesn’t suit you, it does have standard Strat-style adjustable saddles.